Ultramann/ultramann.github.io/content/posts/visualizing_sklearn_decision_trees.md

 # Conclusion

 Well there you have it.
 Some code that plots the split lines for an scikit-learn decision tree.
-Along the way we took a look at some scikit-learn source code, got to play around with recursion.
+Along the way we took a look at some scikit-learn source code, got to play around with recursion, and practice our top-down problem solving.
 I don't know what more I could ask for.